lytical/lyt-spa/README.md

 ##### the single page application, designed to utilize [typescript](https://www.typescriptlang.org); [amd (requirejs)](https://requirejs.org); [vuejs](https://vuejs.org); [bootstrap](https://getbootstrap.com); [nodejs](https://nodejs.org) with [expressjs](https://expressjs.com/) or [.net core](https://github.com/dotnet/core)
 ## prologue
-first thing you may notice, "why is everything lowercase?". well it's been my style for a few years now. it's part of my brand. i apologize for any difficulties reading this. so in that… man, where do i start... i've been searching (for years) for a solution to a single page application framework (both client and host) that works to my desire. several years back, i started to use [knockoutjs](https://knockoutjs.com/) to build my clients. i eventually mixed in **amd** (asynchronous module definition). before es6, i started to appreciate javascript modules. i then tried [angularjs](https://angularjs.org/); [angular](https://angular.io/); [vuejs](https://vuejs.org/); [reactjs](https://reactjs.org/); ...
+first thing you may notice, "why is everything lowercase?". well it's been my style for a few years now. it's part of my brand. i apologize for any difficulties reading this. so in thatï¿½ man, where do i start... i've been searching (for years) for a solution to a single page application framework (both client and host) that works to my desire. several years back, i started to use [knockoutjs](https://knockoutjs.com/) to build my clients. i eventually mixed in **amd** (asynchronous module definition). before es6, i started to appreciate javascript modules. i then tried [angularjs](https://angularjs.org/); [angular](https://angular.io/); [vuejs](https://vuejs.org/); [reactjs](https://reactjs.org/); ...